 Yes, the good news is that foreigners can now register a business in Singapore.
 Thousands of entrepreneurs around the world have already set up various types of businesses and benefitted from many of the city-state’s incentives and advantages.

 On the other hand, most foreigners may find the procedure of starting a company in Singapore to be too complex to follow.
-Understanding each and every process can be time consume-timing, therefore you should contact a corporate service provider like APacTrust to assist you with a complete business registration process as well other services like nominated director, registered address, etc,
+Understanding each and every process can be time consume-timing, therefore you should contact a corporate service provider like APacTrust to assist you with a complete business registration process as well as other services like nominated director, registered address, etc,

 If you want to start a business or incorporate a new company in Singapore, APacTrust will be pleased to guide you throughout the process.
-If you have any questions about incorporating a Singapore company, hiring company secretaries, getting your accountings in place as well as other compliance matters, feel free to contact us you need more assistance.
+If you have any questions about incorporating a Singapore company, hiring company secretaries, getting your accountings in place as well as other compliance matters, feel free to contact us if you need more assistance.